Koprvhdix/machine_learning_in_view/README.md

 # machine_learning_in_view
-A web site for learning machine learning
+A web site for learning machine learning.

-Now it only has the navigation bar
+Now it only has the navigation bar.